ecodynlab/GALUP/Modules 2/module2.md

 - Flooding,
 - Landscape scarring due to forest fires etc.

-**Forms of Change** Landscapes can change in different ways; a detailed understanding of the kind of change determines the sensor to be used to extract the best performance out of remote sensing techniques.
+**Forms of Change** Landscapes can change in different ways; a detailed understanding of the kind of change to be monitored determines the sensor to be used to extract the best performance out of remote sensing techniques.
 - Directional change.
 E.g Urban development/growth direction: Needs high spatial resolution imagery, generally involving at least one band that can track vegetation (e.g. NIR)
 - Cyclic change, for example crop or grassland phenology: Needs high temporal resolution imagery so changes around critical growth stages can be captured, typically also using a vegetation tracking band (NIR),
 - Multidirectional change.
 E.g. Deforestation and forest regeneration: Needs moderate spatial and temporal resolution depending upon the magnitude of change.
 Having calendar-date imagery is useful when change needs to be traked across multiple years.